-Companies are collecting data from many more sources today than in the past.
+Enterprises are collecting data from many more sources today than in the past.
 The growing majority of all this new data is unstructured in nature, meaning that traditional storage repositories struggle to handle it.
-As a result, enterprises are increasingly employing data scientists to help them make sense of all this new data.
+As a result, organizations are increasingly employing data scientists to help them make sense of all this new data.
 This has put a major strain on the supply of institutionally trained data scientists who are expensive to recruit in the first place.

 Citizen data scientists are largely made up of business analysts and other personnel that may have experience working within an organization’s data architecture and using software tools to derive valuable business insights from data.
 Companies are using the citizenry to bridge the gap between their data and the discoveries they acquire from analysis.

 All over the world organizations are evaluating their in-house talent to determine which individuals have the potential to develop in this role.
 This is all becoming possible due to the advanced feature enhancements being introduced into BI and analytics tools, as well as the explosion of the Hadoop platform, making it easier for companies to store, organize and prepare large data sets for use within enterprise middleware.